ATpoint/nf_blank/README.md

 ### Case: Failed validation
 In case of a failed validation all conflicts will be printed to `stdout`.
-Here we intentionally give a float to `--threads` (expecting an integer), an integer to `--publishdir`(expecting a string), use a non-allowed option for `--publishmode` and pass a param not defined in `schema.nf`:
+Here we intentionally give a float to `--threads` (expecting an integer), an integer to `--publishdir`(expecting a string), use a non-allowed option for `<span>--</span>publishmode` and pass a param not defined in `schema.nf`:

 ![example_failed](./images/x_failed.png)